-The Board's Grant-in-Aid for 2005 is €21.362 million (US \$26.982 million).
-There are approximately million four persons living in the Republic of The expenditure per capita on civil legal aid in respect of the Board is approximately €5 (US \$6.32), in 2005. % of cases in which legal services were provided in 2004 4.
-Eligibility Under the Civil Legal Aid Act, 1995 and Regulations made thereunder, there are two basic tests of eligibility: (a) a financial test and, (b) a test of merits (a) Financial test An individual will satisfy the financial test if his/her disposable income is under figure а prescribed from time to time by the Minister for Justice, Equality and Law Reform with the consent of the Minister for Finance.
-Disposable income is the applicant's gross income from all sources less various allowances respect in dependants, mortgage, tax etc. The current disposable income limit is €13,000 (US \$16,420), per annum.
-Capital resources separately. treated applicant whose disposable capital exceeds €320,000 (US \$404,192), is ineligible for legal services. (b) Test of merits The second basic requirement is that the Board must be satisfied that it is reasonable to take or defend proceedings having regard, for example, to the legal merits of the case and the likely outcome.
-The criteria include prospects of success; reasonable grounds for taking or defending proceedings; the availability of any other method other than court proceedings for dealing satisfactorily with the problem (e.g. mediation or negotiation of a settlement) and the possibility of the person obtaining legal representation outside scheme.
-5. Exclusions Legal representation is not available before tribunals, with the exception of refugee cases.
-In addition, certain matters have been designated in the Act as being outside the scope of legal services as follows: - defamation - disputes concerning rights or interests in or over land other than those exceptions which are allowed by the Act - civil matters within the jurisdictions of the District Court (Small Claims Procedure) Rules - licensing - conveyancing (not connected to a matter for which legal services were provided) - election petetions - applications made in a representative, fiduciary or official capacity - group actions 6.
+The Board's Grant-in-Aid for 2007 is €24.288m.
+The Grant-in-Aid of €24.288 for 2007 represents an increase of 11% on the amount for 2006 (€21.913m.) and an increase of 14% on the amount for 2005 (€21.362m.) excluding the Refugee Legal Service.
+There is a further €9.11m for asylum cases provided through the Refugee Legal Service.
+There are approximately 4.24 million persons living in the Republic of Ireland.
+The expenditure per capita on civil legal aid in respect of the Board is approximately €5.73, and €7.89 including asylum cases.
+Eligibility Under the Civil Legal Aid Act, 1995 and Regulations made thereunder, there are two basic tests of eligibility: (a) a financial test and, (b) a test of merits.

+(a) Financial test

+An individual will satisfy the financial test if his/her disposable income is under a figure prescribed from time to time by the Minister for Justice, Equality and Law Reform with the consent of the Minister for Finance.
+Disposable income is the applicant's gross income from all sources less various allowances in respect of dependants, mortgage, tax etc. The current disposable income limit is $\underline{\in}18,000$ per annum.
+Capital resources are treated separately.
+An applicant whose disposable capital exceeds $\underline{\in}320,000$ is ineligible for legal services.
+If a person's disposable income is less than $\underline{\in}11,000$ they are charged the minimum contribution for legal advice which is $\underline{\in}10$.
+If the value of their assets excluding their home does not exceed $\underline{\in}4,000$, they pay the minimum legal aid contribution which is $\underline{\in}50$.

+(b) Test of merits

+The second basic requirement is that the Board must be satisfied that it is reasonable to take or defend proceedings having regard, for example, to the legal merits of the case and the likely outcome.

+The criteria include prospects of success; reasonable grounds for taking or defending proceedings; the availability of any other method other than court proceedings for dealing satisfactorily with the problem (e.g. mediation or negotiation of a settlement) and the possibility of the person obtaining legal representation outside the scheme.

+Exclusions

+Legal representation is not available before tribunals, with the exception of refugee cases.
+In addition, certain matters have been designated in the Act as being outside the scope of legal services as follows:

+- defamation

+- disputes concerning rights or interests in or over land other than those exceptions which are allowed by the Act

+- civil matters within the jurisdictions of the District Court (Small Claims Procedure)

+Rules

+- licensing

+- conveyancing (not connected to a matter for which legal services were provided)

+- election petitions

+- applications made in a representative, fiduciary or official capacity

+- group actions

 Refugee Legal Service: